Seitenbau/RoomieReloaded/README.md

 Building the container will take some time during the first run

-## Build/Start/Develop with Visual Studio, JetBrains Rider or VS Code
+## Working with Visual Studio (Code) or JetBrains Rider

 - Install the [dotnet core SDK](https://dotnet.microsoft.com/download) that matches your OS
 - Install npm (should work with versions 5.6.0+)
 - Open the solution in Visual Studio or JetBrains Rider and start the app

-Visual Studio Code can also be used.
+Visual Studio Code can be used as well.
 It should automatically detect the solution when the folder is opened and ask to install the C# development tools.

+## Working with the Remote-Containers extension in Visual Studio Code

+If you do not want to install npm and .NET Core locally, you can use the provided `.devcontainer` directory.
+After setting up the [Remote-Containers extension](https://code.visualstudio.com/docs/remote/containers) and opening the root directory of the Roomie project, Visual Studio Code should offer to reopen the folder within a container.

 ## To decouple front end development from Visual Studio / JetBrains Rider